susannaa-s/Genome-Assembly_Project/README.md

 # Genome-Assembly_Project

-All commands require to be launched from the projects directory "/data/users/sschaerer/assembly_annotation_course" to work correctly.
+Note : All commands require to be launched from the projects directory "/data/users/sschaerer/assembly_annotation_course" to work correctly.

 ## Part 1 - Read Quality control - FastQC